📓 Introduction to Functional Programming

 Up to this point, we have mostly focused on object-oriented programming.
 We've built objects that store information and have methods attached to them.
 Object-oriented programming relies on techniques like inheritance and encapsulation.

 Functional programming is a completely different paradigm.
 In general, the goal of a functional program is to be stateless, which means we can no longer store information in objects.
 Functional programming focuses on what objects do, not on what they are.
 Instead of storing information in objects, we will pass information between functions.
 We will no longer mutate state — that means we won't even reassign values to variables.
-In other words, no more let, only const.
+In other words, no more let

 Object-oriented programming focuses on objects themselves while functional programming is focused on functions.
 We've used OOP in very concrete ways; for instance, a dog barks or a player stores a score.